Jay Fonseca

 Josué Fonseca Aponte (better known as Jay Fonseca) is a Puerto Rican journalist, radio host, lawyer, and political analyst.
 Fonseca appeared in Día a Día and Telenoticias on Telemundo Puerto Rico for eleven years until he announced his departure from the channel on 16 July 2021.
 Fonseca holds a bachelor's degree in Finance and Accounting from the University of Puerto Rico at Mayagüez (2006) and a juris doctor (cum laude) from the University of Puerto Rico School of Law (2011).
-From 2018 till his departure from Telemundo in 2021, he was the host of his own investigative reporting program, "Jay y sus rayos x," which will continue to be broadcast under "Rayos X".
+From 2018 till his departure from Telemundo in 2021, he was the host of his own investigative reporting program, "Jay y sus rayos x," which will continue to be broadcast under "los Datos son los Datos".

 Family

 Fonseca is the son of Víctor Fonseca and Teresa Aponte.